pwittchen/pkup/README.md

 ====
 semi-automated generating of PKUP report

 PKUP stands for *Podwyższone Koszty Uzyskania Przychodu* in Polish language.
 Every month every employee of my current company needs to generate PKUP report.
-It's legal issue, which allows to pay lower taxes due to creative work.
+It's legal issue, which allows to pay lower income taxes due to creative work.
 Preparing such report is boring & repeatable work, which can be automated.
 That's why this project was created.

 Requirements
 ------------